getbubblenow/bubble-docs/vpn_instructions/ios_vpn.md

    * In the WireGuard app.
 You should see a screen like the one shown below.
 Tap "Add a tunnel".
 If you don't see "Add a tunnel", tap the Plus icon (+) in the top-right corner of the screen.
  <img src="ios_screenshots/01_wireguard_start.png" alt="screenshot of WireGuard app with no VPNs yet configured" height="500"/>

-   * When you tab, "Add a tunnel", you should see some buttons appear at the bottom of your screen, as shown below.
+   * After you tap "Add a tunnel", you should see some buttons appear at the bottom of your screen, as shown below.
 Tap "Create from QR code"
  <img src="ios_screenshots/02_wireguard_add_tunnel.png" alt="screenshot of WireGuard app with no VPNs yet configured" height="500"/>

    * A camera view will open.
 Scan the QR code shown on your other device.
 You'll be asked to provide a name for the tunnel.
 You can choose anything, but it's probably easiest to use the name of your Bubble.
 See the screenshot below for an example.